 Julia Simon (PhD, UC San Diego) specializes in 18th-century French literature and culture with special emphasis on the relevance of Enlightenment social, political, moral, and aesthetic theory today.
 She also works in music, specifically on the cultural history of the blues.
-She is the author of Time in the Blues; Rousseau Among the Moderns: Music,
+She is the author of Debt and Redemption: The Call for Justice in the Blues, The

-Aesthetics, Politics; Beyond Contractual Morality: Ethics, Law, and Literature in Eighteenth-Century France and Mass Enlightenment: Critical Studies in Rousseau and Diderot.
-Her current book project examines calls for justice in the blues through a historical analysis of economic relations and, specifically, the imposition of debt on African Americans.
+Inconvenient Lonnie Johnson: Blues, Race, Identity, Time in the Blues; Rousseau Among the Moderns: Music, Aesthetics, Politics; Beyond Contractual Morality: Ethics, Law, and Literature in Eighteenth-Century France and Mass Enlightenment: Critical Studies in Rousseau and Diderot.
+She is currently writing a book on John Lee Hooker Jr., son of famous blues artist John Lee Hooker.

 Tobias Warner (PhD, UC Berkeley) specializes in francophone African literature.
-His first book, Unwinding Translation: Decolonization, World Literature and the Politics of Language in Senegal, is forthcoming with Fordham University Press.
+His first book, The Tongue-Tied Imagination: Decolonizing Literary Modernity in Senegal, was published by Fordham University Press in 2019.
 His work has appeared in PMLA and Research in African Literatures.
 Research and teaching interests include the postcolonial literature and theory, world literature and problematics of comparison, and the intersection of colonialism and literary education.